Frequently Asked Questions

 Where did you learn fluid art?

-Instagram and YouTube!
 A friend of mine showed me some cool art on Instagram and I knew I needed to try it, so I bought 3 colours of high-flow acrylics and gave it a go.
-I was trying to follow another Perth artist, and
+I was trying to follow another Perth artist, and whilst my first piece looked nothing like hers, I knew that I wanted to play around more.

 I am self-taught, and learnt everything I know through countless hours watching Instagram and YouTube videos, and many more hours of trial and error (easily in the hundreds of hours).
 After being asked many times by a friend to set up a workshop, I started putting my knowledge into practice by teaching others how to make cool art.